pgharts/trusty-cms/README.md

         bundle exec rake db:create
         bundle exec rake db:migrate
         bundle exec rake db:migrate:extensions

 1. Run the tests to make sure they pass (If they don't, file a bug!):
+1. Run `rails s` to start the server.
+Visit the site in your browser at http://localhost:3000.

         rspec